rajastra/landing-page-elemes/README.md

-# Elemes test
+# Auhor

-this is a test for elemes
+Raja Saputera

 ## Description

-This project is landing page for elemes test
+This project is landing page about food delivery service.
+This project is built using NextJS, ReactJS, TailwindCSS, and Font Awesome.

 ## Getting Started